opatiny/micromouse/docs/mechanics/wheels.md

 We estimate that the ideal wheels dimension are around **25-30mm diameter and 10mm thick**.
 Smaller wheels allow for a better reactivity of the robot, but the risk is that the maximal robot speed is smaller and can be reached quickly, hence limiting the robot speed.

+## 3D printing wheels

+Can we 3D print the tires?
+If yes, what material should we use? -> paper exactly on this topic: Surface friction of rapidly prototyped wheels from 3D-printed thermoplastic elastomers

+Quote: "NinjaFlex was the softest material tested, hence the one most difficult to print, and only one of the three 3D-printers used managed to produce a good quality part.
+This was also the material providing the highest friction coefficient for all wheel designs."

 ## Links

 - https://www.jsumo.com/wheels